 Best pillow for Side Sleepers

 In order to maintain a neutral position for your spine, side sleepers need a pillow with high loft and firm support.
-The taller profile of a high loft pillow will hold your head up.
-This way your spine can remain in a neutral position.
+The taller profile of a high loft pillow will hold your head up so your spine can remain in a neutral position.

-A high and firm pillow will support your shoulder.
-This way your body weight is not falling on your shoulder.
+A high and firm pillow will support your shoulder, so your body weight is not falling on your shoulder.

-If your pillow is not supportive enough, your head will gradually sink deeper into your pillow as your sleep.
-This can result in a stiff neck when you wake up in the morning.
+If your pillow is not supportive enough, your head will gradually sink deeper into your pillow as your sleep, which could result in a stiff neck when you wake up in the morning.

 Best pillow for stomach sleepers

-Sleeping on your stomach, particularly with your head turned to one side, is discouraged by sleep experts.
+Sleeping on your stomach, particularly with your head turned to one side, is discouraged the most by sleep experts.

 The risk of extending your neck and putting pressure on your lower back and abdomen are the highest when sleeping on the stomach.

-If you find yourself turning to your stomach every night anyway, the best thing is to find a low loft, soft pillow.
-This will minimize the chances of craning your neck while you sleep.
+If you find yourself turning to your stomach every night anyway, the best thing is to find a low loft, soft pillow to minimize the chances of craning your neck while you sleep.